The Muslim Belief in Angels

 Angels in Islam are luminous servants of Allah (SWT) that are highly purified and impeccable.
 According to Islamic knowledge, angels were created from light.
 No one knows their huge number except the Creator (SWT), and they are not classified as masculine or feminine.
 They do not eat, drink or reproduced like mankind and Jinn.
 Angels have no lower desires and they have no free will to choose between right or wrong deeds such as humans or Jinn; they were created mainly to worship Allah (SWT) continuously and comply with His commands with no feelings of tiresome or boredom.

-Angels in Quran and Hadith (Prophetic tradition)
+Angels in the Quran and Hadith (Prophetic tradition)

-We are informed in Quran and Hadith literature (Prophet Muhammad’s tradition) that angels can take the shape of humans.
-Quran tells us that angels visited Prophet Ibrahim and Prophet Lot in shape of humans, and Prophet Ibrahim served food to them, but when he noticed that they didn’t eat, he felt worried.
+We are informed in the Quran and Hadith literature (Prophet Muhammad’s tradition) that angels can take the shape of humans.
+Quran tells us that angels visited Prophet Ibrahim and Prophet Lot in the shape of humans, and Prophet Ibrahim served food to them, but when he noticed that they didn’t eat, he felt worried.
 Then they revealed themselves to him and gave him glad tidings of giving birth to his son Ismail.

 Characteristics of Angels in Islam

 Angels in Islam are of purified servants of Allah, and since they were created out of light, their characteristics are of luminous nature.
 According to Qur’an and Hadith literature, they are described of:

 - being merciful for the believers and stern and severe for the disbelievers.